Nikon D7500 Comparison Review

 The Nikon D7500 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in April 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 20.7 megapixel.

-The Nikon D7500 has a Camera Elo of 2761.
-This rating puts the D7500 among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D7500 also falls among the top 10 percent.
-Based on its within category standings, the camera earns a 5-star performance rating.
+Is the Nikon D7500 a good camera?
+The D7500 has a Camera Elo of 2444.
+This rating puts the D7500 among the top 20 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the D7500 ranks among the top 30 percent.
+Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Digital single lens reflex|

 |ISO 100 - 51 200 (50 - 164 000)|